Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.serviceAttachments.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Deletes the specified SnapshotGroup resource
-*/
-await gapi.client.compute.snapshotGroups.delete({ project: "project", snapshotGroup: "snapshotGroup",  });

-/*
-returns the specified SnapshotGroup resource.
-*/
-await gapi.client.compute.snapshotGroups.get({ project: "project", snapshotGroup: "snapshotGroup",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.snapshotGroups.getIamPolicy({ project: "project", resource: "resource",  });

-/*
-Creates a snapshot group in the specified project using the data included in the request.
-*/
-await gapi.client.compute.snapshotGroups.insert({ project: "project",  });

-/*
-retrieves the list of SnapshotGroup resources contained within the specified project.
-*/
-await gapi.client.compute.snapshotGroups.list({ project: "project",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.snapshotGroups.setIamPolicy({ project: "project", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.snapshotGroups.testIamPermissions({ project: "project", resource: "resource",  });

-/*
 Retrieves an aggregated list of all of the snapshots in your project across all regions and global scope.
 To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.